 - A. Services Contracts to be performed for a period of more than 12 months are approved and reviewed annually by the FRMC Board.
 Services Contracts for a period of less than 12 months are approved by authorized designees.
 Extending a contract for services with an initial duration of less than 12 months beyond 12 months will be approved by the Board at the request of the initiating department and will be reviewed by the Board annually.
 Extending a contract for services, that has previously been approved by the Board, for a cumulative term of more than 12 months requires further Board approval.
-Extending a contract, previously approved by the Board, for 12 months or less requires approval by an authorized designee and concurrence by the CFO's designee for procurement. - B. For Services Contracts to be performed for a period of more than 12 months that must be awarded prior to the next quarterly Board meeting, the initial contract will be issued for the entire intended term of the contract.
+Extending a contract, previously approved by the Board, for 12 months or less requires approval by an authorized designee and concurrence by the Vice President of Procurement. - B. For Services Contracts to be performed for a period of more than 12 months that must be awarded prior to the next quarterly Board meeting, the initial contract will be issued for the entire intended term of the contract.
 Based on its total value, such contract must be approved by the appropriate management.
 Such contract is subject to the Board's approval, at the next quarterly Board meeting.
 If such approval is not granted, the contract will be terminated immediately. - C. A contract or contract task is deemed to be for services in excess of 12 months where the contract does not specify a definite term and the work will not be completed within 12 months, and any "continuing services" contract with no fixed term that provides for the periodic assignment of specific tasks or particular requests for services.
 This includes Board-approved contracts for architect/ engineering services with the original engineers of operating facilities, as well as the original supplier of steam supply systems or boilers and turbine generating equipment.
-Each task authorized under such contracts (which may be referred to as a "Change Order," "Purchase Order" or "Task Number") is considered a separate commitment and must be separately approved. - D. The term of a Personal Services contract is limited to a maximum of five (5) years, including any extensions. - E. When time constraints or emergency conditions require extending an existing contract with an initial duration of less than a year beyond a year, and the cumulative monetary change order value does not exceed \$100,000, the initiating department Head, with the prior concurrence of the CFO's designee for procurement, may authorize extending such contract, subject to the Board ratifying such action as soon as practicable. - F. When the total estimated contract value or the value of the extension exceeds \$250,000, interim approval by the President and Chief Executive Officer or Chief Operating Officer or equivalent(s) or designee is required, subject to the Board ratifying such action as soon as practicable. - G. When time constraints or emergency conditions require immediate commencement of services to be performed for a period of more than one year, and when the contract value exceeds \$250,000, the President and Chief Executive Officer or Chief Operating Officer or equivalent(s) or designee, with the prior concurrence of the CFO's designee for procurement, may authorize the commencement of such services.
+Each task authorized under such contracts (which may be referred to as a "Change Order," "Purchase Order" or "Task Number") is considered a separate commitment and must be separately approved. - D. The term of a Personal Services contract is limited to a maximum of five (5) years, including any extensions. - E. When time constraints or emergency conditions require extending an existing contract with an initial duration of less than a year beyond a year, and the cumulative monetary change order value does not exceed \$100,000, the initiating department Head, with the prior concurrence of the Vice President of Procurement or equivalent(s) or designee, may authorize extending such contract, subject to the Board ratifying such action as soon as practicable. - F. When the total estimated contract value or the value of the extension exceeds \$250,000, interim approval by the President and Chief Executive Officer or Chief Operating Officer or equivalent(s) or designee is required, subject to the Board ratifying such action as soon as practicable. - G. When time constraints or emergency conditions require immediate commencement of services to be performed for a period of more than one year, and when the contract value exceeds \$250,000, the President and Chief Executive Officer or Chief Operating Officer or equivalent(s) or designee, with the prior concurrence of the Vice President of Procurement or equivalent(s) or designee, may authorize the commencement of such services.
 The initial compensation limitation may not exceed \$250,000.
 Such contracts will be subject to Board approval, which will be solicited at their next scheduled Board meeting.

-- H. All contracts for construction and construction related services of \$1 million or greater to be paid with New York State funds are required to be reviewed by the Office of the New York State Comptroller (OSC). - I. No work by the selected contractor will commence until the contract is executed by both parties, except that mutually signed letters of award or intent may initiate work prior to formal execution.
+H. No work by the selected contractor will commence until the contract is executed by both parties, except that mutually signed letters of award or intent may initiate work prior to formal execution.